Consistency of the dynamical high-scale type-I seesaw mechanism: The majoron completion

-This potential is bounded from below if $\lambda_{\sigma}$, $\lambda_{H}$ and $\lambda_{H\sigma}+2\sqrt{\lambda_{\sigma}\lambda_{H}}$ are all positive.
-In addition to the standard \SM gauge invariance, the theory is also invariant under lepton number.
-The above potential can develop a minimum for non-zero vacuum expectation values of both H and $\sigma$ if $\lambda$, $\lambda_{\sigma}$ and $4\lambda\lambda_{\sigma}-\lambda_{H\sigma}^{2}$ are all positive.
-The vevs break both the electroweak and lepton number symmetries, three of the degrees of freedom in $H$ being eaten by the massive gauge bosons, while the imaginary part of the $\sigma$ corresponds to the Majoron $J$.
+This potential is bounded from below if $\lambda_{\sigma}$, $\lambda_H$ and $\lambda_{H\sigma}+2\sqrt{\lambda_{\sigma}\lambda}$ are all positive.
+In addition to the standard \SM gauge invariance, in the unbroken phase, the theory is also invariant under lepton number.
+The above potential can develop a minimum for non-zero vacuum expectation values of both H and $\sigma$ if $\lambda_H$, $\lambda_{\sigma}$ and $4\lambda_H\lambda_{\sigma}-\lambda_{H\sigma}^{2}$ are all positive.
+The vevs break both the electroweak and lepton number symmetries, three of the degrees of freedom are eaten by the massive Standard Model gauge bosons, while the imaginary part of the $\sigma$ corresponds to the physical majoron $J=Im~\sigma$.
 The real parts of $H$ and $\sigma$ will mix with each other to give two CP-even mass eigenstates $h_{1}$ and $h_{2}$.
-The lighter of these is identified with \sm Higgs boson.
+The lighter of these is identified with 125 GeV Higgs boson~\cite{Aad:2012tfa,Chatrchyan:2012xdj}.

-\subsection{Vacuum stability in type-I seesaw with Majoron}
+\section{Vacuum stability in type-I seesaw with majoron}

-For simplicity we take again the simplest dark extension of the type-I seesaw mechanism based on the Majoron extension of the (3,1) scheme considered above.
-From Eq.~\ref{seesaw formula in type-I seesaw with Majoron} one finds that